 For Dhaka commuters, taxi woes may be over soon.

-Uber, the global taxi service company, is all set to hit the Dhaka streets within weeks.
-With Uber taxis plying around, Dhaka's commuting experience will change forever.
+Uber, the global taxi service company, is all set to hit the Dhaka roads within weeks.
+With Uber taxis plying around, Dhaka’s commuting experience will change forever.

 An American multinational online transportation network company headquartered in San Francisco, California, Uber offers App-based taxi service allowing customers with smartphones to submit a trip request.

-The software program then automatically sends the request to the Uber driver nearest to the customer, alerting the driver to the location of the customer.
+The software program then automatically sends the request to the Uber driver nearest to the commuter, alerting the driver to the location of the customer.

-Uber does not own any taxis.
-But anybody with a car can join the Uber team.
-In many countries, a passenger can share the taxi service with others to minimize the cost.
+Uber does not own any taxi.
+But anybody with a private car can join the Uber team.
+In many countries, a passenger can share the taxi service with others to minimize cost.
 However, this facility will not be available in Dhaka right now, a competent source said.

-If the Uber taxi is travelling at a speed greater than 18 km/h, fare is calculated on the basis of distance, otherwise, it is calculated on the basis of total travelled time.
+If the Uber car is travelling at a speed greater than 18 km/h, fare is calculated on the basis of distance, otherwise, it is calculated on the basis of total travelled time.

 Fare also depends on supply and demand.
-It means fare is higher during rush hours and less during lean time so that more drivers are encouraged to operate their cabs during high demand.
+It means fare is higher during peak traffic hours and less during lean time so that more drivers are encouraged to operate their cabs during high demand.

 Passengers can rate a misbehaving driver and similarly a driver can rate an errant passenger.
 Bad ratings can bar both the driver and the passenger from availing the Uber service.

-Uber has actually revolutionised taxi experience worldwide.
+Uber has actually revolutionized taxi experience worldwide.
 Many other companies have started copying its model and given birth to the word “Uberisation”.